open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 The last measured value in an unbroken sequence of measurements may be so recent in time that its staleness is unknown.
-When the point is very nearly current, implementations may use the expected arrival time to indicate uncertainy over the next-to-arrive value.
+When the point is very nearly current, implementations may use the expected arrival time to indicate uncertainty over the next-to-arrive value.
 Otherwise, if a gap exists between the final observation in an unbroken sequence and the first observation in the following sequence, the stream should be stale in the interval between these measurements.